Gorgui Dieng: International career

 Dieng represented the Senegalese national basketball team during the 2014 FIBA Basketball World Cup where he averaged 16.0 points and 10.7 rebounds in six games.
 He also played at the AfroBasket tournaments in 2015, 2017 and 2021, making the All-Tournament Team in all three years.

+Post-playing career

+On December 9, 2023, Dieng announced his retirement from professional basketball and was named Basketball Operations Representative by the San Antonio Spurs.

 Personal life

 Dieng is known for his philanthropic work.
 He set up the Gorgui Dieng Foundation in 2015, which has provided aid including medical equipment and supplies to improve healthcare in his native Senegal.
 In 2019 he became the third player to receive the Offseason NBA Cares Community Assist Award.
 Dieng is a practicing Muslim.

 Gorgui means "the old one" in Dieng's native language Wolof.